louisDBZ/2014_P1/documentation-resources/Presentation.md

-# Problématique:
+# Kindle note caster

-1- Amazon Kindle fourni nos notes sous forme d'un csv ou bien un pdf,ce n'est pas pratique pour relire ses notes -

-Actuellement, je fais un copier coller de chaque ligne du pdf dans un Microsoft word

-Je cherche à l'automatiser
+Version v1.1

+### Business problem:

+Amazon Kindle give you your notes in a csv format (or a pdf),which ios not handy to read your notes

+Currently, I manually copy paste each line of the pdf in a Microsoft word, and then, I can add comments.

+I'm trying to automatize it and thus I built this productivity tool

 ![img.png](kindle_note.jpg)

-The convention is this one:
+This tool is an API.
+After login to the API, you can send a csv file and you will receive a file that you can save a .doc and work as you want on it.

+This API was supposed to be the backend of a front end, available in another repository, in the v1

+You can also organise your notes. ( note that this feature is too complex to parameter for the user and has been remove in the v2 )

+The conventions are:

-put your notes and highlighted texts in the return file
+- put your notes and highlighted texts in the return file

-if your note is tagged with @@something, the note and the hightlited texts will be added to another file, then you will have this other file
+- if your note is tagged with @@something, the note and the hightlited texts will be added to another file, stored on the server.

-thepath of the file is parametered  thanks to the file_mapper.json file, that you should also provide
+The path of this file is parametered  thanks to the file_mapper.json file, that is set up on the server.

-Meaning that I will store for every person a folder with some data? plutot que de le mettre dans un autre fichier, le mettre dans le meme mais à la suite, en dessous..
+v1.2: 2 more roots should be added to the API ( one for sending the json, another for asking for files saved on each person personal space).
+Another plan was to add the folder at the bottom of the .doc.

+But the v2 came before...

-# possible improvments:
+# possible improvment to this tool:

-2- La gestion des photos sur Kindle est compliquée : à tel point que je prend en photo mon kindle
+- the management of graphs/illustrations in books is not available using kindle yet

-# Architecture logicielle
+# Software "architecture"

 ![img.png](SW_architecture_diagram.png)

-to do: changer chrome par postman

-pourquoi psycopg et sql alchemy? car besoin de connaitre les id  de la BDD en read-only

-# Architecture des données
+# data "architecture"

 ### table "posts"